7 Divided By 7 3

 Q: Can I use a calculator to solve this?

 A: Yes, most calculators can handle fraction division directly.
-However, understanding the underlying principles is vital for solving more complex problems and for building a solid mathematical foundation.
+On the flip side, understanding the underlying principles is vital for solving more complex problems and for building a solid mathematical foundation.

 Q: What happens if I try to divide by zero?